processchallenge/processchallenge.github.io/dataset.md

 #### Baseline results
 ##### The following baseline results were calculated on the development set without any hyperparameter optimisation
-* Baseline classification results (on development set) for the Cookie Theft (CT) task, semantic fluency, phonemic fluency (VF), and their combination (CT+VF) are presented in terms of accuracy (Acc.), macro-precision (Prec.), macro-recall (Rec.), and macro-F1 score, all reported as percentages.
+* Baseline classification results (on the development set) for the Cookie Theft (CT) task, semantic fluency, phonemic fluency (VF), and their combination (CT+VF) are presented in terms of accuracy (Acc.), macro-precision (Prec.), macro-recall (Rec.), and macro-F1 score, all reported as percentages.

 <img src="/Results-cls-devset.png" alt="Classification results on development set" width="50%" height="50%"/>

-* Baseline regression results (on development set) are presented in terms of root mean squared error (RMSE).
+* Baseline regression results (on the development set) are presented in terms of root mean squared error (RMSE).
 <img src="/Results-reg-devset.png" alt="Regression results on development set" width="44%" height="44%"/>

 ##### The following baseline results were calculated on the test set without any hyperparameter optimisation
-* Baseline classification results (on test set) for the Cookie Theft (CT) task, semantic fluency, phonemic fluency (VF), and their combination (CT+VF) are presented in terms of accuracy (Acc.), macro-precision (Prec.), macro-recall (Rec.), and macro-F1 score, all reported as percentages.
+* Baseline classification results (on the test set) for the Cookie Theft (CT) task, semantic fluency, phonemic fluency (VF), and their combination (CT+VF) are presented in terms of accuracy (Acc.), macro-precision (Prec.), macro-recall (Rec.), and macro-F1 score, all reported as percentages.

 <img src="/Results-cls.png" alt="Classification results on test set" width="50%" height="50%"/>

-* Baseline regression results (on test set) are presented in terms of root mean squared error (RMSE).
+* Baseline regression results (on the test set) are presented in terms of root mean squared error (RMSE).
 <img src="/Results-reg.png" alt="Regression results on test set" width="44%" height="44%"/>